-Finally, a translucent volume contains sports facilities, swimming pool and a sizable gym, which hosts official basketball and volleyball games.
-One singular element, the independent entrance to the new sport complex that opens onto Via Settembrini for the public, formally externalizes this radical transformation.
+The new translucent volume contains sports facilities, swimming pool and a sizeable gym, which hosts official basketball and volleyball games.
+One singular element, the independent entrance to the new sport complex that opens onto Via Settembrini for the public, formally externalizes the radical transformation.

 The partial transformation of a low volume, located to one side of the lot, led to the realization of the school's assembly hall, which takes the place of the present day school gym.
 The entrance on Via Settembrini also serves this new function.